rethissunstar/PWAnotepad/README.md

 "MIT License"

  ## Contributors:
-"I had some help from Marco Severino with some errors I was experiencing."
+"I had some help from Marco Severino with some errors I was experiencing.
+Tutor Scott McNally helped with the getting the database to read the recent."

  ## Github link:
 https://github.com/rethissunstar/PWAnotepad